 - Job Postings only stay up for a limited period therefore job seekers have to constantly check every day or they could be missing opportunities.

-This job portal compiles job listings from hundreds of other websites, including major job boards and the top newspapers.
+This job portal compiles part-time and temp job listings from over hundreds of other websites, including major job boards and the top newspapers.
 Indeed also allows employees and job seekers to share their reviews about their experience with employers.
 Using the Advanced search option, select ‘part-time’ from the ‘Show Type of Jobs’ drop down menu.

 - Company Reviews.
 These allow Job Seekers to learn more about the company they would be applying for.